sofish/pen/readme.md

 - `underline`: wrap the text selection in a `u` tag
 - `createlink`: insert link to the text selection
 - `inserthorizontalrule`: insert a `hr` tag

+#### 2.5 Prevent unsafe page redirect

+By default, Pen will prevent unsafe page redirect when editing, to shut down it, specific `options.stay` to `false`.

 ## 3. markdown syntax support